clux/facemaulers/east/velddrinnsshar.md

 - Skull Lord MTF 230 CR15

 ## Felgolos rescue
-[[felgolos]] is being drained to become a dracolich.
-He has 30 days.
+[[felgolos]] could become drained to become a dracolich.
+If this happens, he has 30 days.
 He will try to contact them when they are on the same plane of existence.

+Otherwise he plots the steal of the other egg.

 ## Inspiration
 ### Floating Netherese City; Thultanthar